K1-ZR/midas-vt-pre/README.md

 </p>

 # Installation
-1. Download the latest version,midas-vt-pre.rar, from [release](https://github.com/K1-ZR/midas-vt-pre/releases) page.
+1. Download the latest version, midas-vt-pre.rar, from [release](https://github.com/K1-ZR/midas-vt-pre/releases) page.
 Then unzip the file.
 2. make sure you have all files in the release package:
 Gallery folder, MIDAS_VT_Pre.exe, splash.PNG
 3. Prerequisites: